 - Flower essences are a gentle, safe, efficacious and versatile remedy for every patient at every stage of life.
 They are free of side effects and do not interfere or interact with other types of botanicals or pharmaceuticals.
 They are gentle, odorless and unassuming but powerful in their ability to shift negative patterns within the psyche of patients.

-Humanity has a long history of employing flowers for their beauty, healing and transformational purposes.
-Nearly all cultures use flowers to promote health of body, mind and spirit.
-Flowers are used for medicinal preparations, spiritual ritual and ceremony & are often given as gifts.
+Humanity has a long history of employing flowers for their beauty, healing, and transformational purposes.
+Nearly all cultures use flowers to promote the health of body, mind, and spirit.
+Flowers are used for medicinal preparations, spiritual ritual, and ceremony & are often given as gifts.

 If we look at what a flower represents to a plant, we see that flowers serve a very important function.
 Because a plant channels its metabolic energy into forming its flowers for reproduction, a flower could be considered to be the highest creative expression of a plant with concentrated life force energy.
 This concentrated Life force or creative energy, which is represented by the bioelectrical field of a flower, is therapeutic.